VaneCode/portfolio-mobile/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Set up Hello Microverse

-> Set up a "Hello Microverse" project.
+# Portfolio: setup and mobile version skeleton

+> This is a project to setup a mobile version skeleton for a portfolio.

 ## Built With

 - HTML/CSS
 - Visual Studio
+- Flexbox

 ## Authors